CSolution Project Structure

 Repository Contents

-• Optionally, the file *.cbuild-set.yml which defines the context set of the application that should be generated.
+*.cbuild-pack.ymlto allow reproducible builds.
+Optionally, the file*.cbuild-set.ymldefines the application's context set that should be generated.

 Note

 A solution is the software view of the complete system.
-It combines projects that can be generated independently and therefore manages related projects.
-It may be also deployed to different targets during development as described in the previous section under Software Layers.
+It combines projects that can be generated independently and therefore, manages related projects.
+It may also be deployed to different targets during development as described in section Software Layers.

 The picture below shows a system that is composed of:

-• Project A that implements a time-critical control algorithm running on a independent processor #2.
+- Project A that implements a time-critical control algorithm running on an independent processor #2.

-• Project B that is a cloud connected IoT application with Machine Learning (ML) functionality.
+- Project B is a cloud-connected IoT application with Machine Learning (ML) functionality.

-• Project C that is the separate data model of the ML algorithm allowing independent updates.
+- Project C is the separate data model of the ML algorithm, allowing independent updates.

-• Project D that implements the device security (for example with TF-M that runs with TrustZone in secure mode).
+- Project D implements the device security (for example, with TF-M that runs with TrustZone in secure mode).

 In addition, such systems may have a boot-loader that can also be implemented as another independent project.

-At the level of the *.csolution.yml file, the target-types: and build-types: are managed, so that a common set is available across all *.cproject.yml files the system.
+At the level of the *.csolution.yml file, the target-types: and build-types: are managed so that a common set is available across all *.cproject.yml files in the system.

 Related Projects: iot-product.csolution.yml